SamantGayatri2002/ML_Based_Analysis_of_Gut_Microbiome_in_Colorectal_Cancer_Dataset/Datasets/Readme.md

 1. **Prepare The metadata file for the Bioinformatics analysis**
    - [Supplementary metadata (Excel)](https://static-content.springer.com/esm/art%3A10.1038%2Fs41591-025-03693-9/MediaObjects/41591_2025_3693_MOESM2_ESM.xlsx)
-   - Collect the metadata of project of interest (We have already collected metadata of **PRJNA1237248** form this supplementary metadata
-    \n and file is uploaded in this folder, you can directly take)
+   - Collect the metadata of project of interest (We have already collected metadata of **PRJNA1237248** form this supplementary metadata and file is uploaded in this folder, you can directly take)
    - Dowload the respective SRA_RunTable (Also Given in the Folder)
    - Merge the data of botha the files such that a single Final file must contatin the Runs as well as following Metadata using Excel
    - To ease the process make use of the python script given